 Whether you go for AMD or Intel, deciding on the best motherboard CPU combo for your PC can be a bit difficult.
 This due to there being so many possible motherboard CPU combinations out there at various budgets.
 Well, below we have included the best motherboard CPU combo for both AMD and Intel to help you make the right choice.

-camps.
+We have provided a few options from bothcamps.
 We have also provided motherboard CPU combos at all price points ranging from budget to high-end enthusiast options so you can choose accordingly based on your budget.

 AMD Motherboard CPU Combos:

 AMD’s four-core Ryzen 3 3200G isactually an excellent budget processor.
 It comes with a Radeon Vega 8 graphics,which means you can connect a display to your system immediately.
 The fourcores can boost up to 4.0GHz, and you’ve got 6MB of cache.
 And even if youdon’t push your system, you’ll get a pretty high 3.6GHz base frequency.

 The processor supports up to2933MHz of RAM, which is actually pretty cheap so you’ll be saving a bit here,too.
 It comes with an included AMD Wraith Stealth cooler, which is more thanenough to keep it cool and stable under load, and is overall a great budgetpick.

 The Gigabyte B450M DS3H, eventhough a budget board, is actually well-packed with features.
 It supports AMD’sAM4 socket CPUs, like the Ryzen 3 3200G, and it also has an HDMI port so youcan use the CPU’s integrated graphics card, as well as a DVI-D port.